Home » Educators » The Importance of Nursing School Accreditation » Commission on Collegiate Nursing Education (CCNE)

 CCNE accreditation is valid for 5 years following the approval of a nursing program.
 Programs must pay an annual fee to keep their accreditation valid.

-Costs for CCNE accreditation include fees for both initial and continuing accreditation.
-The below tables detail current CCNE accreditation-related costs.
+The costs of CCNE accreditation include fees for both initial and continuing accreditation.
+The tables below detail current CCNE accreditation-related costs.

 Nursing programs must pay an annual fee to keep their CCNE accreditation valid.
 Invoices are sent in May and the payment deadline is in July.